Geagg427/Geagg427/README.md

 ### Hello World!
 Ambitious academic Australian amateur programmer
-* Currently Finishing Last Year of Secondary School.
+* Currently Entering First Year of Computer Science in University
 * Looking to contribute to the wider world of open source.
 * Attempting to learn:
   * .Net Ecosystem (beyond C# that is)
-  * Python and R for Statistics
+  * Rust/C++
   * Functional Programming Techniques
+  * Database Driven Design
 *Admittedly underutilising github.
 #### Languages: (in order of aptitude)
 * C#